nawabahmadreshi/documentation/pages/getting-started/matching-accuracy.md

 ### IDFA token matching across the Branch Network

-When a user clicks a Branch link for your app, and we've seen them click a link for another app on our network, we've already matched them up to a corresponding device identifier.
+When a user clicks a Branch link for your app, and we've seen them click a link for another app on our partner network, we've already matched them up to a corresponding device identifier.
 This means that when they install the app, we know with 100% certainty that they just came from that link click.

 The fact that we have such a global network of apps with hundreds of millions of users clicking links, means that when you join the platform, you can benefit from the crowd-sourced accuracy gained through all our apps contributing the browser-app profiles.